icoxfog417/awesome-text-summarization/README.md

   * use sentence level attention (sec 2.4)
 * *Want to use large vocabulary.*
   * use subset of vocabulary on the training (sec 2.1, please refer [On Using Very Large Target Vocabulary for Neural Machine Translation](http://www.aclweb.org/anthology/P15-1001))

+### Combination model

+#### Pointer-Generator Network

+Combine the extractive and abstractive model by switching probability.

+It is theoretically beautiful, but you have to pay attention to its behavior.
+[Weber et al. (2018)](https://arxiv.org/abs/1803.07038) report that a pointer-generator model heavily depends on a "copy" (pointer) at test time.
+[Weber et al. (2018)](https://arxiv.org/abs/1803.07038) use a penalty term for pointer/generator mixture rate to overcome this phenomenon and control the abstractive.

+##### Researches

 **[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)**

 * *How to set the focus on the important sentence, keyword.*